The Hand (comics)

 The Hand is a supervillain organization appearing in American comic books published by Marvel Comics.
-The Hand first appeared in Daredevil #174 (September 1981) and was created by writer/artist Frank Miller.
+The organization first appeared in Daredevil #174 (cover dated September 1981) and was created by writer/artist Frank Miller; they were introduced shortly after Elektra, who infiltrates the group.
+Later in the 1980s, they appear in stories written by Chris Claremont as antagonists of Wolverine and the X-Men.

-The Hand is an order of evil mystical ninjas who are heavily involved in organized crime and mercenary activities such as assassination plots.
-The Hand covets power above all other objectives.
-They are primarily based in Japan, but operate internationally.
-They were founded in 1588 as a secret society of Japanese nationalist samurai but were soon co-opted by the Snakeroot, an ancient ninja clan which serves a primordial demon known only as "The Beast of the Hand".

-Members of the Hand are practitioners of powerful occult magic and can murder a person and bring that person back to life as a servant of the Hand, but a few are known to have reversed this programming.
-The Hand's most dangerous adversary is The Chaste, a band of warriors once led by Stick, the blind martial arts master and mentor of Matt Murdock, who grew to become the costumed crime-fighter Daredevil.
-Murdock would eventually, after many bitter battles, accept the offer of becoming the master of the Hand for a time.
+The Hand is an order of evil ninjas, primarily based in Japan, who direct criminal activities, particularly assassination.
+According to later stories by D.G.
+Chichester and C.B.
+Cebulski, they were founded in the 16th century as a secret society of Japanese nationalists but were soon co-opted by the Snakeroot, an ancient ninja clan.
+The clan serves a primordial demon known as "the Beast of the Hand".
+Members of the Hand are practitioners of powerful occult magic; they can murder a person and resurrect the person as a servant of the Hand; Elektra has been able to reverse this programming.
+The Hand's adversary is the Chaste, a band of warriors once led by Stick, the blind martial arts master and mentor of Matt Murdock, who became the costumed crime-fighter Daredevil.
+After a series of hostile encounters, Murdock eventually accepts the offer of becoming the master of the Hand for a time, in a storyline by Ed Brubaker.
+After he is rehabilitated, the Punisher also becomes leader of the Hand, in a storyline by Jason Aaron.

+The group's appearance in comics has been credited as one of the inspirations for the trend of ninjas in popular culture in the 1980s, and has also been criticized as a stereotypical representation of Japanese culture.

-The Hand has appeared in the Marvel Cinematic Universe television shows Daredevil (2016), Iron Fist and The Defenders (both 2017).
+In film, the Hand appeared as the antagonists in Elektra (2005).
+The organization was subsequently adapted in the Marvel Cinematic Universe (MCU), appearing in Marvel's Netflix television series Daredevil (2016), Iron Fist and The Defenders (both 2017), as well as the film Spider-Man: Brand New Day (2026).
+They also appear as enemies in the video game Marvel's Wolverine.

 Publication history

-The Hand first appeared in Daredevil volume 1 #174 (September 1981) and was created by writer/artist Frank Miller.